Best Detectify Alternative: Attaxion EASM Platform

 The only notable difference here is the reports that tools can send on a regular basis.

 Attaxion sends updates over Slack about everything new that it discovers during asset monitoring.
+To avoid getting spammed, you can choose the minimum severity of the vulnerabilities you want to be notified about.
 With Detectify, you can set up so-called Custom Policies – which basically are more specific notifications.
 For example, you can set them up so that you get notified whenever a certain technology with certain versions is discovered on one of your organization’s assets.

 That helps not to drown in notifications, however, to make Custom Policies truly useful, you’ll need to set up a lot of them.